parkinsons-toolkit/app-content/pages-content/what-is-parkinsons.md

 ## Useful Organisations & Contacts

-Please also see the [_Services & Groups_](/information/further-support/services-and-groups) page for more sources of support, or our [_Resources_](/information/further-support/resources) page.
+Please also see the <a href="/information/further-support/services-and-groups" class="internal-link">Services & Groups</a> page for more sources of support, or our <a href="/information/further-support/resources" class="internal-link">Resources</a> page.

 | Organisation               | About                                                                                                                                                          | Phone Number                                                                                                                                       | Website                                                                                                                                                                                                                                                                                                                                                                           |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Parkinson’s Foundation** | This American organisation introduces Parkinson’s disease by explaining its symptoms, causes, treatments, and the importance of understanding its progression. | --                                                                                                                                                 | [https://www.parkinson.org/understanding-parkinsons/what-is-parkinsons](https://www.parkinson.org/understanding-parkinsons/what-is-parkinsons) <br><br> See also ‘Types of Parkinsonisms’: [https://www.parkinson.org/understanding-parkinsons/what-is-parkinsons/types-parkinsonisms](https://www.parkinson.org/understanding-parkinsons/what-is-parkinsons/types-parkinsonisms) |
 | **Parkinson’s UK**         | An overview of Parkinson’s, including its symptoms, causes, progression, and how it affects daily life.                                                        | 0808 800 0303 <br><br> Free and confidential Parkinson’s information and support helpline (Open Monday to Friday, 9am–6pm, and Saturday, 10am–1pm) | [https://www.parkinsons.org.uk/information-and-support/what-parkinsons](https://www.parkinsons.org.uk/information-and-support/what-parkinsons) <br><br> See also ‘Types of Parkinsonism’: [https://www.parkinsons.org.uk/information-and-support/types-parkinsonism](https://www.parkinsons.org.uk/information-and-support/types-parkinsonism)                                    |

-To view all the useful organisations and contacts from the _Live Well with Parkinson’s_ toolkit in one place, visit our [_Resources_](/information/further-support/resources) page.
+To view all the useful organisations and contacts from the **Live Well with Parkinson’s** toolkit in one place, visit our <a href="/information/further-support/resources" class="internal-link">Resources</a> page.